portworx/px-dev/install_with_mesosphere.md

 Note the docker 'parameters' clause as the way of referencing the 'pxd' volume driver as well as the volume itself.

 The referenced volume can be a volume name, a volume ID, or a snapshot ID.
 If the volume name does not previously exist, then it will be created in-band with default settings.

+Note the 'constraints' clause, which restricts this task to running only on agent nodes that are part of the PX cluster.

 ### Step 3: Launch application through Marathon